schollz/find/README.md

 Thanks to Rishabh Rajgarhia and [CanvasJS](http://canvasjs.com/) for help implementing a nice graph.

 Thanks [arafsheikh](https://github.com/arafsheikh) for adding interface selection, [Pugio](https://github.com/Pugio) and [ScottSWu](https://github.com/ScottSWu) for adding OS X/Windows support for the fingerprint program.
 Thanks [Thom-x](https://github.com/Thom-x) for the Dockerfile.
 Thanks [certifiedloud](https://github.com/certifiedloud) for implementing the change to `DELETE` requests and implementing sockets for unix.
+Thanks [bebus77](https://github.com/bebus77) for making a awesome generic struct for OS support on the fingerprinting program!

 Thanks to [patorjk](http://patorjk.com/software/taag/) and [asciiworld](http://www.asciiworld.com/) for the ASCII art.
 Thanks to [Imgur](https://imgur.com/a/yjvci) for [hosting](https://imgur.com/a/3yGjV) images.